 - what other symptoms you have

-Your doctor will also use blood tests and imaging tests to determine the cause of your flank pain.
-Imaging tests, such as ultrasounds or X-rays, allow your doctor to look deep within your body.
-They can reveal problems in the organs, tissues, and muscles.
+Your doctor may also order blood tests and imaging tests to determine the cause of your flank pain.

 Before performing these tests, your doctor may inject a contrast dye into one of your veins.
 They do this to improve the quality of the images.
 This makes it easier to identify any obstructions in your blood vessels or organs.
 The dye is usually iodine, and it rarely causes side effects.